Pom Information

 Pomeranian Temperament:

-Pomeranians as pets, are loyal and devoted.
+Pomeranians, as pets, are loyal and devoted.
 Other Pomeranian traits include loving, mischievous, affectionate, and incredibly energetic.

 What Does a Pomeranian Look Like?